bogdanghervan/laravel-dummy-observer/README.md

 ## Limitations

 When working with multiple models, it is not possible to assert a save against the model where the save originated.
+See issue bogdanghervan/laravel-dummy-observer#1 for more details.

 ## Support